IMAP to Office 365 Shared Mailbox Migration

 - Select ‘IMAP to Office 365 Migration’.

-- Use the default job name, or click 'New Job' to modify it and continue.
+- Use the default job name to proceed, or select ‘New Job’ if you want to change the name before continuing.

 - Download and install EdbMails on your computer.